-The Gastroenterology Department at Cancer Treatment Centers of America (CTCA) provides minimally invasive treatments to treat tumors and provide relief from cancer-related symptoms.
+The Gastroenterology Department at Cancer Treatment Centers of America® (CTCA) provides minimally invasive treatments to treat precancerous conditions (such as Barrett's esophagus) and tumors and provide relief from cancer-related symptoms.
 Our goal is to help each patient maintain their quality of life and explore new treatment approaches.

 Experienced GI team

 At CTCA®, you’ll work with an integrated team of physicians who have expertise in performing cancer-related procedures in the gastrointestinal (GI) tract.
 Your care team may include: a gastroenterologist, radiologist, surgical, medical and radiation oncologists, dietitian, naturopathic clinician, and other cancer experts across a variety of disciplines.

 The gastroenterology team works together to understand your individual needs and provide advanced, fully integrated treatments.
 The team meets regularly to discuss your progress and modify your treatment accordingly.